 Erwin Rommel is well-documented to have worn one in North Africa of all places.

 In a chilling example, Eric Harris and Dylan Klebold, the two teenagers who carried out the Columbine High School massacre.
 Leather trench coats seemed to hold a symbolic significance for them.
+Despite the common imagine of them in their trench coats, however, they only used them long enough to conceal their weapons and dropped them shortly before entering the school proper, spending the rest of the fight in street clothes and their shell belts (and a sling for Harris with his rifle).

 A video that they made for a school project features the two in trench coats.